I want to …

 - trauma- and violence-informed care;

-- culturally-safe care; and
+- cultural safety/anti-racism; and

-- harm reduction.
+- harm reduction/substance use health.

 These 3 Key Dimensions are interconnected, responsive to inequities, and tailored to each particular context.
 Ten Strategies flow from these key dimensions to guide organizations in how-to enhance their capacity for providing equity-oriented services.